Emekaborisama/courses-python-for-data-science/chapter1.md

 xp: 50
 ```

-This exercise will requires you to do the following task
+This exercise will requires you to do the following task.

+Read the dataset
+assign it to a variable ```df```
+describe your dataset
+count the number of column and rows using the dataset
+(Use the IBM dataset given to you)

 `@possible_answers`